Skip to Content

 Diamond Museum (photo: James Whatley)

-As one of the only five-diamond museums globally, this fantastic museum celebrates the art of diamond polishing, which was invented in the city during the 15th century.
+As one of the only five-diamond museums globally, this fantastic museum celebrates the art of diamond polishing, invented in the city during the 15th century.

 The museum boasts many rare objects, including a replica of the crown of Margaret of York, which was handmade in Bruges.